FlightFlow/FlightFlow/README.md

 This script does the following:

 - Renames the `example.application.yml` in the Spring Boot backend to `application.yml`.
-- Renams the `.env.sample` in the React frontend to `.env`.
+- Renames the `.env.sample` in the React frontend to `.env`.
 - Installs the frontend dependencies using `pnpm i`.
-- Installs the root dependencies using `pnpm i` (only `concurrently` for running the frontend and backend concurrently).
+- Installs the root dependencies using `pnpm i` (only `concurrently` for running the frontend and backend at the same time).
 - Runs the `./mvnw clean install` to build the backend.

 ### Setting Up Environment Variables